NRibasZ8/Lab7-Robotics/README.md

 - Junction detection and handling

 This GitHub Repository includes the code that is used in both Thonny IDE (flashed to the ESP32) and on Webots.
-Both codes depend on eachother, as one code will be ran by the ESP which controls the actions of the other code.
+Both codes depend on each other, as one code will be ran by the ESP which controls the actions of the other code.

-It uses a non-numpy version of Dijkstra's Algorithm (as shown in the jupyter Notebook), as micropython (used for running the code in the ESP32) does not support NumPy.
+It uses a non-numpy version of Dijkstra's Algorithm, as micropython (used for running the code in the ESP32) does not support NumPy.

+The Jupyter Notebook displays a first attempt at implementing Dijkstra's algorithm using the grid approach, rather than nodes.
+It allows for visualization of a custom grid and how a path is planned.

 ## Mapping
 The nodes used by the robot to set the start and end goal, are mapped in this graphic